Seanjohnferesi/Module_02_SEAFER25532_FTO2506_GroupB_Seanjohnferesi_SDF01/README.md

-# [SDF01] Challenge: My First Repo 🚀
+# My journey into Web Development🌐⛏️

-# 👋 Hi, I'm [Your Name]
+# 👋 Hi, I'm Sean John

-🌱 Beginner Software Developer | 🚀 Excited to Learn & Build
+🌱 Beginner Software Developer with working knowledge of HTML, CSS & JavaScript | 🚀 Excited to build real world projects since i've already grasped the basics down.

 ---

 ## 🎯 About Me

-- 💡 I'm currently learning **GitHub and version control** before diving into coding.
-- 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
+- 🧠 I have a solid understanding of ==HTML, CSS, & JavaScript== and planning to put it into action.
+- 🎓 Currently learning ==GitHub== and getting cormfotable with ==Version Control==.
+- 🎮 I love video games and games in general, my first ever basic project was a ==Rock, Paper, Scissors== game.
+- 🔥 Passdionate about tech, learning how things work & buuilding cool stuff like ==Games== etc.
-- 🤖 I love problem-solving and working on creative projects.
+- 👁️ I love reading ==Light Novels & Watching Anime==
-- 🔥 Looking forward to building my first real-world application.

 ---